johanna-herrmann/mermaider/README.md

 #### Options
 * -a, --all: Re-build all diagrams.
 This will also build files that already exist (overwrite).
 * -i, --img: Fix svg files to be included as img tag.
+* -u, --update: Like -a, but only where the md file is newer than the existing svg file.
 * -v, --verbose: Log files while beeing processed.
 * -h, --help: display help for command